arpabet/beans/README.md

 defer ctx.Close()
 ```

-Beans Framework does not support antonymous injection fields.
+Beans Framework does not support anonymous injection fields.

 Wrong:
 ```
 type wrong struct {
-    UserService `inject`  // if UserService interface has method X that also implements by *wrong struct or another antonymous injected field then we can not determine the right method impl or candidate for injection
+    UserService `inject`  // if UserService interface has method X that also implements by *wrong struct or another anonymous injected field then we can not determine the right method impl or candidate for injection
 }
 ```